About

 Passionate about food and well-being, Cynthia has been actively involved in a number of food related endeavors for the past two decades.
 Her love for food and traditions is evident in her collection of more than 600 cookbooks.
 She is inspired everyday to create menus, based on the seasons and love of bold flavors and textures.
 She is a personal chef and an honors graduate of Liaison College of Culinary Arts and holds certificates from Le Cordon Bleu in Ottawa.
 Cynthia co-founded The Spice Sisters, a personal chef services business in Toronto in 2006.
 Prior to her food career, Cynthia was a Communications executive for 25+ years.

 Today, she has owns and operates From the Farm Enterprises Inc. (founded 2010) consisting of Maison Maitland Cooking School and Villas and Women’s Culinary Adventures.
 As a food writer, she is a regular contributor to a number of publications and websites.
 Cynthia is the founder and former Managing Editor of Local Tastes magazine, a Metroland Media Group publication.
 She is the author of The Art of Herbs cookbook and My French Cookbook.
 Cynthia enjoys giving back to the community and has been a Board member for a number of provincial & regional food & tourism organizations including FoodShare Toronto, Ontario Association of Food Banks and Taste The County.
-Her most recent appointment is a board position with the Opimian Club de Vin, Canada’s largest and oldest wine club.
+Currently she is a Board Member with the Opimian Club de Vin, Canada’s largest and oldest wine club, and the Bloom Local Food Fund of Eastern Ontario.